InFog/infog.github.io/_drafts/autoload-php-english.md

 ---
 layout: post
-title: Como funciona o autoload do PHP
+title: How does the PHP autoload works?
 categories:
 - PHP
 - Development